 Chief Financial Officers (CFO) are the stewards of a company’s financial well-being.
-As leaders realize that shrewd financial management is necessary for sound decision-making, the CFO is crucial to the growth and success of a company.
+As leaders realize that wise financial management is necessary for sound decision-making, the CFO is crucial to the growth and success of a company.
 The role of the CFO has evolved across every aspect of a business primarily as a company becomes more data-driven and adopts a BI strategy.
 The finance team has always turned to data to answer its questions, so if you are considering upgrading or investing in a business intelligence platform, it will be prudent to get them involved so the whole business can work with the same solution and benefit from their expertise.

 A BI strategy provides greater data insights

-As technology becomes more advanced, CFOs have more access to data and in the case of the CFO's office - they can now review operational as well as financial information.
-A CFO can now leverage this data for operational and strategic insights across the business including sales and marketing, inventory, and purchasing and pricing to enhance business performance.
-What distinguishes the most successful CFOs is the way they make use of data.
-While some CFOs may rely on gut-instinct and traditional spreadsheet reporting, many more have implemented a BI software solution for a real-time view of every aspect of the company.
+As technology becomes more advanced, everyone has more access to data and in the case of the CFO's office - they can now review operational as well as financial information.
+A CFO can now leverage this data for strategic insights across the business including sales and marketing, inventory, and purchasing and pricing to enhance business performance.
+What distinguishes the most successful companies is the way they make use of data, when they can get a real-time view of every aspect of the company.
 Business intelligence offers practical oversight across domains.

 Adapting to new technology